Amphetamine Screen (Blood)

 Amphetamine is a commonly used illegal drug that overstimulates the central nervous

-system and makes users feel unusually alert, energetic, and productive.
+system.
+It makes users feel abnormally alert, energetic, and productive.
 Stimulants

-like amphetamine and methamphetamine can also cause euphoria, overwhelming agitation,
+like amphetamine and meth can also cause euphoria, overwhelming agitation, delusions,

-delusions, and hallucinations.
-Feelings of aggression and paranoia can make people
+and hallucinations.
+Feelings of aggression and paranoia can make people more prone

-more prone to violence.
-Abusing these drugs can also cause other serious health problems,
+to violence.
+Abusing these drugs can also cause other serious health problems.
+These

 Amphetamine also has medical uses.
-Healthcare providers sometimes prescribe the drug
+Healthcare providers sometimes prescribe it in

 Why do I need this test?

 Amphetamine can be dangerous to your health if you take too much.
-If you have been
+If you've been prescribed

-prescribed this drug, your healthcare provider may use this test to make sure you
+this drug, your healthcare provider may use this test to make sure you're getting

-If you come to the ER with signs of a drug overdose, the staff may also order a blood
+If you come to the ER with signs of a drug overdose, you may also have a blood or

-or urine screen for methamphetamine, which changes to amphetamine in the body.
-Signs
+urine screen for meth, which changes to amphetamine in the body.
+Signs of an overdose

 Even if you don't use amphetamines, your workplace may require you to have the test